apache/spark/docs/sql-data-sources-orc.md

 ### Bloom Filters

 You can control bloom filters and dictionary encodings for ORC data sources.
-The following ORC example will create bloom filter and use dictionary encoding only for favorite_color.
+The following ORC example will create bloom filter and use dictionary encoding only for `favorite_color`.
 To find more detailed information about the extra ORC options, visit the official Apache ORC websites.

 <div class="codetabs">
 <div data-lang="SQL"  markdown="1">